 - Provides a unified representation for all models

-- It runs a model strictly on the user’s device, which removes the need for a network connection
+- Runs a model strictly on the user’s device, which removes the need for a network connection

 - Used across Apple products, including Siri, Camera, and QuickType